GEOS-DEV/GEOS/src/coreComponents/schema/docs/VTK.rst

 plotFileRoot                string                   VTK      Name of the root file for this output.
 plotLevel                   integer                  1        Level detail plot.
 Only fields with lower of equal plot level will be output.
 writeFEMFaces               integer                  0        (no description available)
+writeGhostCells             integer                  0        Should the vtk files contain the ghost cells or not.
 =========================== ======================== ======== ========================================================================================================================================================================================